sophieabo/TSWD/ProjectPart2.md

 # Final Project Part II: Wireframes, Storyboard, and User Research

 ## Storyboard with Wireframes
-I used Shorthand to create a storyboard or draft of my final report.
+I used Shorthand to create a storyboard, or draft, of my final report.
 Due to time constraints, I decided that becoming familiar with Shorthand and creating a draft this week will be useful for completing the final project on time.
 I tried to create the most complete draft I could given the limited time, so that the feedback would be the most constructive possible.
 I iterated on my sketches from Part I and created visualization drafts in Flourish, Tableau, and Canva.
 I started exploring features in Shorthand (types of blocks, color, layouts etc.), but I look forward to more effectively using those design elements in the final draft.

 [Link to Shorthand Storyboard](https://carnegiemellon.shorthandstories.com/why-is-pittsburgh-s-black-population-declining-storyboard/index.html)